-The new proposal has elicited a predictable range of responses.
+The new proposal, known informally as the "persuader rule," has elicited a predictable range of responses.
 An unnamed AFL-CIO official called it "a commonsense proposal to close a gaping loophole."
 Employer groups take a different view.
 "This is probably the most significant handout to organized labor that we've seen in this administration," said Michael Eastman, executive director of labor law policy for the U.S. Chamber of Commerce.
 "What they're trying to do here is radically change employers' behavior through disclosure requirements."
 Such comments suggest the need for a closer look at how union consultants, or "busters," are regulated at present and why the proposed rule change is hardly an arcane issue.

 The Labor-Management Reporting and Disclosure Act of 1959 (LMRDA), Title II, Sections 203(a) and 203(b), stipulates that employers must report to the Department of Labor their business relationships with persons or groups whom they hire to influence employee representation or collective bargaining decisions.
 But there is also an exemption: Section 203(c).
 This section states that neither employer nor consultant have to file a report if the consultant directly advises the employer.
 In other words, only consulting that communicates directly with employees will trigger mandatory reporting.
 This exemption - union officials call it a loophole - is based on the bedrock principle of attorney-client privilege.
 This is logical given that many "union busters" themselves are lawyers.
 As it takes experts in labor law to give advice on the subject, it would be surprising if lawyers weren't prominent in the field.